-Daniel Pollack-Pelzner joined the Linfield faculty in 2010.
-He offers courses on Shakespeare and early modern literature through the primary lenses of genre, gender, and performance.
-He also teaches a range of topics in British literary history, with emphasis on the novel, and offers a January-term course on contemporary drama through the Portland campus.
+Daniel Pollack-Pelzner joined the Linfield faculty in 2010 and teaches in English and Gender Studies.
+He offers courses on Shakespeare and early modern drama that focus on the intersections of gender, genre, and performance.
+He also teaches a range of topics in British literary history and offers a January-term course on contemporary theater through the Portland campus.
 An Oregon native, he lectures frequently at the Oregon Shakespeare Festival and is the scholar-in-residence at the Portland Shakespeare Project.

-Dr. Pollack-Pelzner's research explores the ways that Shakespeare has been adapted and appropriated, particularly in the nineteenth century.
-He is completing a book project on Shakespeare and the Victorian novel, portions of which have appeared in the scholarly journals ELH: English Literary History, SEL: Studies in English Literature 1500-1900, and Victorian Studies.
+Dr. Pollack-Pelzner’s research explores the ways that Shakespeare has been reconstructed by actors, editors, and authors.
+His current project asks how gendered assumptions have shaped the canonization of Shakespeare's plays.
+He is also completing a project on Shakespeare and the Victorian novel, portions of which have appeared in the scholarly journals ELH: English Literary History, SEL: Studies in English Literature 1500-1900, and Victorian Studies.
 He regularly presents work at the Shakespeare Association of America and the North American Victorian Studies Association and is a member of the faculty at the University of California Dickens Project.

 Linfield Magazine article about January-term contemporary drama course on the Portland campus: